Gay Adventures in Nice 🏳️🌈

 Gay Film Festivals

-For lovers of film, don’t miss two gay-friendly film festivals.
-The Rencontres In&Out and ZeFestival open the competition to gay and lesbian cinema each year and very often offer us true masterpieces.
+For lovers of film, don’t miss two LGBTQ+ film festivals.
+These unique festivals open the competition to LGBTQ+ cinema each year and very often offer us true masterpieces.

-The ZeFestival features both gay and lesbian films, with a majority of films not typically distributed in commercial releases so, expect the unexpected, if anything, the films will definitely give you plenty to talk about.
+The ZeFestival is held in October and November and the majority of films do not yet have commercial releases so expect the unexpected; these films will definitely give you plenty to talk about.

 Along the famous Promenade des Anglais, there is the miles-long city beach of Nice.
 A pebble beach, fragmented into various private or paid beach sections (run mostly by hotels, restaurants and beach clubs) and a few free public beaches.